t-wissmann/rofi-bibbrowser/README.md

 --default-config` to see the default definitions.
 You can find my personal config [in my dotfiles](https://github.com/t-wissmann/dotfiles/blob/master/config/rofi-bibbrowserrc).

+See the [ChangeLog](ChangeLog.md) for recent configuration file changes.

 ## Requirements

 * A current version of `rofi` in your PATH